collardeau/staterize/README.md

 # staterize

-A tiny state machine designed for React.
+A tiny state machine to handle "derived state" in a set-and-forget fashion, designed for React.

 # Install